Arlo Technologies Inc. (ARLO) Shares Up Despite Recent Market Volatility

-Arlo Technologies Inc. (NYSE: ARLO)’s stock price has increased by 5.54 compared to its previous closing price of 5.42.
-Despite this, the company has seen a fall of -0.35% in its stock price over the last five trading days.
+Arlo Technologies Inc. (NYSE: ARLO)’s stock price has increased by 3.98 compared to its previous closing price of 6.03.
+However, the company has seen a gain of 15.68% in its stock price over the last five trading days.
 The Wall Street Journal reported on 02/19/23 that The Cameras Worked Fine.
 Their Maker Said They Had Reached Their End of Life.

 Is It Worth Investing in Arlo Technologies Inc. (NYSE: ARLO) Right Now?

-Moreover, the 36-month beta value for ARLO is 1.52.
-Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 2 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The 36-month beta value for ARLO is also noteworthy at 1.60.
+There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 2 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price recommended by analysts for Arlo Technologies Inc. (ARLO) is $9.67, which is $3.78 above the current market price.
-The public float for ARLO is 85.37M and currently, short sellers hold a 3.19% of that float.
-On March 30, 2023, ARLO’s average trading volume was 1.08M shares.
+The average price estimated by analysts for ARLO is $9.67, which is $3.23 above than the current price.
+The public float for ARLO is 85.37M, and at present, short sellers hold a 3.19% of that float.
+The average trading volume of ARLO on April 05, 2023 was 1.09M shares.

 ARLO’s Market Performance

-The stock of Arlo Technologies Inc. (ARLO) has seen a -0.35% decrease in the past week, with a 50.53% rise in the past month, and a 65.80% gain in the past quarter.
-The volatility ratio for the week is 5.11%, and the volatility levels for the past 30 days are at 7.43% for ARLO.
-The simple moving average for the last 20 days is 12.00% for ARLO stock, with a simple moving average of 13.68% for the last 200 days.
+The stock of Arlo Technologies Inc. (ARLO) has seen a 15.68% increase in the past week, with a 73.20% rise in the past month, and a 71.31% gain in the past quarter.
+The volatility ratio for the week is 5.55%, and the volatility levels for the past 30 days are at 7.51% for ARLO.
+The simple moving average for the last 20 days is 12.89% for ARLO stock, with a simple moving average of 24.87% for the last 200 days.

 Analysts’ Opinion of ARLO